kemckinnmsft/HOL3000/instructions.md

 > [!NOTE] You may review the results in a text file by clicking show results, or simply close the window.
 ===
-# Security and Compliance Center
+# Security and Compliance Center F
 [:arrow_left: Home](#azure-information-protection)

 In this exercise, we will migrate your AIP Labels and activate them in the Security and Compliance Center.
 This will allow you to see the labels in Microsoft Information Protection based clients such as Office 365 for Mac and Mobile Devices.